-The Greater Hazelwood Historical Society of Pittsburgh serves as 501 (c)(3) certified non-profit organization whose mission is to restore neighborhood pride and joy, preserve its diverse culture and heritage, and developing a positive outreach to our all-inclusive membership population, and the community-at-large.
+The Greater Hazelwood Historical Society of Pittsburgh serves as a non-profit community-based 501 (c)(3) tax exempt organization whose mission is to restore neighborhood pride and joy, preserve its diverse culture and heritage, and developing a positive outreach to our all-inclusive membership population, and the community-at-large.
 We are dedicated to safeguarding the history and culture of Hazelwood and its environs.
 We look to the past for an inspiration to help us meet our future goals.
 Our organization will work together to support all efforts of local preservation and promote diversity awareness through education, history, and community service.

-The Greater Hazelwood Historical Society of Pittsburgh was founded by JaQuay Edward Carter on January 8, 2018, but its story really began around 1942...This was when JaQuay's maternal great Grandfather was relocated to the Greater Hazelwood community - by way of Homestead - when the mill expanded during World War II.
+The Greater Hazelwood Historical Society of Pittsburgh was founded by JaQuay Edward Carter on January 1, 2018, but its story really began in 1941...This was around the time that JaQuay's maternal great Grandfather was relocated to the Greater Hazelwood community - by way of Homestead - when the mill expanded during World War II.
 They settled in the newly-built Glen Hazel Heights projects - above Hazelwood.
 His father's family would later settle in Hazelwood by the Spring of 1970.
-His parents attended Gladstone High School in Hazelwood, where they would meet and become high school sweethearts.
+His parents both attended Gladstone High School in Hazelwood, where they would meet and become high school sweethearts.
 The rest is history.
 While researching the story of his own family and how it led to back to him, he also uncovered the untold stories of how Hazelwood came to be.